docxology/p3if/docs/p3if_paste.md

 Combined, these might be either innocently misleading or intentionally leveraged into a manipulated scientific narrative that appears technically sound, but is instead dangerously deceptive.
-The concept of “cognitive security” arises in response to these vulnerabilities at the interface of human cognitive capacities and organizational information needs.
+The concept of "cognitive security" arises in response to these vulnerabilities at the interface of human cognitive capacities and organizational information needs.
 Where the decision maker is a traditional cybersecurity professional, decisions might be made more reliable by incorporating available external affordances, such as expanded cyber toolkits, novel sensors, additional people, and even artificial intelligence, to help guide individual and group decisions in relation to the complexity of the environment.
-That is, cognitive vulnerabilities might be mitigated by offloading some of the cognitive load through externalization within the environment, a phenomenon sometimes referred to as “situated cognition” [1].
-However, with today’s massively distributed information networks affecting all facets of society, the functional interaction surface between any organization and the rest of the world has become equivalent to its attack and accident surface, creating an urgent need to support human cognition across all domains, well beyond those traditionally grouped as cybersecurity.
-We need to focus on the broader domain of cognitive security and adapt yesterday’s cybersecurity tools for use by a broad range of organizational actors, while maintaining continuity and the best insights of prior models.
+That is, cognitive vulnerabilities might be mitigated by offloading some of the cognitive load through externalization within the environment, a phenomenon sometimes referred to as "situated cognition" [1].
+However, with today's massively distributed information networks affecting all facets of society, the functional interaction surface between any organization and the rest of the world has become equivalent to its attack and accident surface, creating an urgent need to support human cognition across all domains, well beyond those traditionally grouped as cybersecurity.
+We need to focus on the broader domain of cognitive security and adapt yesterday's cybersecurity tools for use by a broad range of organizational actors, while maintaining continuity and the best insights of prior models.
 We expand the notion of cognitive security beyond its cybersecurity roots to encompass evidence-based decision-making scenarios of all kinds and in any organization, but